Veronica-De-Santis-JCMaxwell-5Ai/CRI_management/README.md

 ## Dialisi
 Vanno inserite le stesse informazioni di un trasporto, con in aggiunta la durata della dialisi

+# Abstract

+## De Santis

+Websites that allows volunteers to manage ambulances and all the services provided by a Red Cross Committee.
+As a volunteer, I know how important a system like this could be, specially in the big emergencies, like floods, earthquakes or fires.

+## Miccichè

+Despite I am not a volunteer, I know how important is the service offered by the Red Cross Committee, and I completely support them.
+For this reason I have decided to join the CRI project with Veronica.
+The website allows volunteers to manage ambulances and all the services provided by the Red Cross Committee.

   ## Collaboratori progetto
 De Santis Veronica